State schools for people with disabilities: Establishment

 In 1848 Howe founded the Massachusetts School for Idiotic and Feeble-Minded Youth, a private boarding school for people with intellectual disabilities.
 In that same year, Hervey Wilbur founded a private school in his home in New York.
-Both schools taught according to the teachings Edouard Seguin.
+Both schools taught according to the teachings of Édouard Séguin.
 These early training schools sought to educate students and provide schooling, assistance with self-care tasks and physical training.

 The first state-funded school was the New York Asylum for Idiots.
 It was established in Albany in 1851.
 This state school aimed to educate children with intellectual disabilities and was reportedly successful in doing so.
 The school's Board of Trustees declared, in 1853, that the experiment had "entirely and fully succeeded."
 That success led the New York state legislature to found another building, which opened in Syracuse in 1855.
 The superintendent of this school for the next 32 years was Hervey Wilbur.
 In 1852, a school for "feeble-minded" youth opened in Germantown, Pennsylvania, and another in Columbus, Ohio in 1857.

 While the number of schools continued to increase, the amount of training did not.
 These "schools" soon became custodial institutions, places to house people to keep them out of society.
 Rather than preparing students to join the community, these schools only trained people to do work in an institution setting.
 The residents that were able were put to work in the institution.
 Institutions began to argue for funding, saying that they are housing people that would otherwise be in almshouses or poorhouses.
 These larger custodial institutions were established in many states in the following decades.